Poster Guidelines

 Best Practices

-It's easy to get lost in the details and want to showcase as much information as possible on your poster, but the key to an engaging poster that keeps a reader's attention is to focus on three points: clarity, being concise, and having a strategic design.
+It's easy to get lost in the details and want to showcase as much information as possible on your poster, but the key to an engaging poster that keeps a reader's attention is to focus on three points: be clear, be concise, and use design effectively.

 Be Clear

 Ask yourself, “What would I need to know if I were viewing this material for the first time?”
-And then state the information clearly.
+And then state that information clearly.

 - Have you provided all the obvious information?